bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-08-09-newsletter.md

   requests.
 Additionally, it allows `offer_issuer_id` to be missing in offers with a provided blinded path.
-In such cases, the key used to sign the invoice is used as the final blinded path key, since it's safe to assume that the offer issuer has access to this key.
+In such cases, the key used to sign the invoice is used as the final blinded path key, since it's safe to assume that the offer issuer has access to this key. {% assign timestamp="1:08:21" %}

 - [Eclair #2884][] implements [BLIP4][] for [HTLC
   endorsement][topic htlc endorsement], becoming the first LN implementation to